The Filter — A Prioritization System for Growing Companies

 MetLife + IQVIA — Three promotions at MetLife, two at IQVIA.
 Associate Director at a Fortune 500 by 25.

-EY (Big 4) — Only non-EY operator on a $200M investment to modernize a $2B ARR business unit.
+EY (Big 4 Client Side) — Only non-EY operator on a $200M investment to modernize a $2B ARR business unit.
 Built the operating layer across business, IT, and audit that became the origin of The Filter.
 Principles of system still in use at EY Insurance Advisory.

 Let's fix that.